-- Extensive experience of safeguarding of children and adults; - Experience of undertaking work at a strategic level of contributing to policy and practice development and implementation; - Experience of working on and managing cases involving the statutory response to the protection of children/adults; - Experience of applying policies, procedures and good practice in relation to the safeguarding and protection of children/adults; - Experience of undertaking statutory case and /or management reviews; - Experience of undertaking statutory risk assessments; - Management experience in providing supervision to staff in managing and co-ordinating safeguarding of children and/or adults; - Detailed knowledge of and experience of applying safeguarding legislation, guidance and best practice; - In-depth knowledge of the statutory framework in relation to safeguarding children and adults; - Practitioner/manager experience of working with victims or survivors of abuse, including adults with mental health issues; - Experience of working with a range of statutory and non-statutory organisations in managing or contributing to safeguarding, including managing allegations against people in positions of trust and the management of those who may pose a risk. - Experience of communications and external stakeholder management on safeguarding issues with policy-makers, media and other external stakeholders at local and/or national level in a context of public scrutiny; - Experience of designing, leading and/or contributing to case review processes and identifying and disseminating lessons to be learnt e.g. Serious Case Reviews, Domestic Homicide Reviews, Serious Untoward Incident Reviews or Significant Incident Learning Processes, MAPPA reviews etc.
+- Extensive and recent practitioner experience in the area of safeguarding of children and/or adults; - The ideal candidate would have experience of contributing to policy and practice development and implementation; - Experience of working on and managing cases involving the statutory response to the protection of children/adults; - Experience of applying policies, procedures and good practice in relation to the safeguarding and protection of children/adults; - Credible and extensive experience of undertaking statutory case and /or management reviews. - Experience of undertaking statutory risk assessments. - Management experience in providing supervision to staff in managing and co-ordinating safeguarding of children and/or adults. - Detailed knowledge of and experience of applying safeguarding legislation, guidance and best practice. - In-depth knowledge of the statutory framework in relation to safeguarding children and adults. - Practitioner/manager experience of working with victims or survivors of abuse, including adults with mental health issues. - Experience of working with a range of statutory and non-statutory organisations in managing or contributing to safeguarding, including managing allegations against people in positions of trust and the management of those who may pose a risk. - Experience of communications and external stakeholder management on safeguarding issues with policy-makers, media and other external stakeholders at local, and/or national level in a context of public scrutiny; - Experience of designing, leading and/or contributing to case review processes and identifying and disseminating lessons to be learnt e.g. Serious Case Reviews, Child Safeguarding Practice Reviews Domestic Homicide Reviews, Serious Incident Reviews or Significant Incident Learning Processes, MAPPA reviews etc.